skibaalex/cpsc3383/README.md

  3) [x] if the element is an opening parentheses we will compute a new stack until the closing parentheses and calculate the value inside these parentheses in a recursive manner.
  4) [x] if byt the end of this function the length of the answers stack is not exactly ***1*** something went wrong.

+ #### User Interface
+For the user Interface we will use a simple html page using [Bootstrap](#references) On the user interface page you can find a simple input field and a button that will calculate RPN.

 ## References
 1) [TypeScript](https://en.wikipedia.org/wiki/TypeScript) - TypeScript a programming language developed and maintained by Microsoft.
 It is a strict syntactical superset of JavaScript and adds optional static typing to the language.
 2) [Regex](https://en.wikipedia.org/wiki/Regular_expression) - Regular Expression